AHCQ-SAM: Toward Accurate and Hardware-Compatible Post-Training Segment Anything Model Quantization: Method

-The substantial inter-channel variation in activations presents a major obstacle for low-granularity per-tensor quantization, while fine-granularity per-channel quantization remains inefficient for hardware implementation.
-Interestingly, although linear projection activations exhibit substantial inter-channel variation, their statistical properties remain remarkably consistent across different samples.
+\textbf{Solution}.
+To address the above challenge, we first investigate the statistical properties and interestingly reveal that although linear projection activations exhibit substantial inter-channel variation, their characteristics remain consistent across different input samples.
 As shown in Fig.~\ref{Fig_Chan_Sim}, the cosine similarity of normalized quantization parameters, searched over 100 samples per channel, is consistently close to 1.0, indicating that the optimal quantization parameters for each channel are largely invariant across samples.
-This stability presents an opportunity to leverage shared quantization parameters within grouped channels, improving quantization efficiency while maintaining accuracy.
+This stability suggests the feasibility of employing shared quantization parameters within grouped channels to improve hardware efficiency without compromising quantization accuracy.